 Critical Steps to Protect Yourself on Social Media

-Follow these steps to protect yourself on social media from hacks and unwanted watchers.
+Follow these steps to protect your privacy on social media.

 The damage someone can do to your personal and professional life can be devastating if they were to gain access to your social profiles.